Frank Butcher: 1987–2000

 In September 1987, Frank contacts Pat and they meet in Greenwich.
 Frank wants to reignite their romance and asks her to be the mother of his children but she refuses.
 Frank propositions Pat again in January 1988.
 Pat is still resistant but when Frank reappears in March, he finally convinces her to reunite.
-They take over tenancy at The Queen Victoria public house soon afterwards, and the following year Frank also opens a car lot on the square.
-Frank and Pat marry in June 1989 in true cockney style with Pat becoming stepmother to Ricky, Diane, and 5-year-old Janine (Rebecca Michael), who hates her.
+They take over the tenancy of The Queen Victoria public house soon afterwards, and the following year Frank also opens a car lot on the square.
+Frank and Pat marry in June 1989 in true cockney style, with Pat becoming stepmother to Ricky, Diane, and 5-year-old Janine (Rebecca Michael), who hates her.

 Troubled by family upsets, Frank is devastated in 1990 when his mother Mo (Edna Doré) develops dementia.
 Her deterioration is rapid.
 In a lucid moment, she writes Frank a letter asking him not to let her end up like her grandmother, who had gone senile, saying she would rather die than suffer the same fate.
 Frank is torn, but attempts to adhere to his mother's wish by almost smothering her with a pillow while she sleeps.
 However, he cannot go through with it and instead sends Mo to live with his sister Joan Garwood (Mary Miller) in Colchester.
-In 1992 Frank was involved and helped Pete Beale (Peter Dean), Ian Beale (Adam Woodyatt) and Big Ron (Ron Tarr) to intimidate rapist James Willmott-Brown (William Boyde) into leaving the area, later that year, Frank receives a huge tax demand, swiftly followed by a large VAT bill.
+In 1992, Frank was involved and helped Pete Beale (Peter Dean), Ian Beale (Adam Woodyatt) and Big Ron (Ron Tarr) to intimidate rapist James Willmott-Brown (William Boyde) into leaving the area.
+Later that year, Frank receives a huge tax demand, swiftly followed by a large VAT bill.
 This forces him to sell his B&B and the adjoining house and move his family into a small flat.

 Pat establishes her own cab firm, PatCabs, which starts making them some money.
 However, on Christmas Eve that year, Pat runs over and kills a teenage girl and is later sentenced to six months in prison.
 Frank struggles alone and the Butchers end 1993 in financial ruin.
-In desperation, Frank asks Phil Mitchell (Steve McFadden) to set fire to his car lot so he can claim on insurance in March 1994.
-The car lot catches fire as agreed, but unknown to Phil and Frank, a homeless man is sleeping in one of the cars and burns to death.
+In desperation, Frank coerces Phil Mitchell (Steve McFadden) to set fire to his car lot in March 1994, so he can claim on the insurance.
+The car lot catches fire, as agreed, but unbeknown to Phil and Frank, a homeless man is sleeping in one of the cars and burns to death.
 Frank is arrested on suspicion of manslaughter, but is later released due to lack of evidence.
 However, doubts remain as to whether he conspired to defraud his insurance company and an investigation takes place.
 Frank tries covering his tracks by claiming his accounts have burnt but Pat gives the business's books to the investigating agent.
 The pressure becomes too much for Frank, who is suffering severe guilt over the death of the homeless man.
 He becomes so depressed and despondent, no one can get through to him.
 Unable to cope, Frank leaves Walford and his family without warning in April 1994, and does not contact them to say where he is.